 Graduates of our Master’s in Nurse-Midwifery program are excellent communicators and passionate healthcare professionals dedicated to working with women holistically throughout the birthing process.
-As more women begin to appreciate the advantages of using a midwife in addition to obstetrical care, the field of midwifery is growing.
+As more women begin to appreciate the advantages of using a midwife in addition to obstetrical care, the field of midwifery is growing accordingly.
 Students graduate prepared to take on careers in this field either independently or as part of a healthcare team.

-The responsibilities of nurse-midwives within their workplace can vary widely depending on their patients and scope of work.
+The responsibilities of nurse midwives within their workplace can vary widely depending on their patients and scope of work.
 Generally, they provide services to women, especially as it pertains to reproductive and sexual health.
 This can include gynecological exams, family planning assistance and prenatal care.
 Midwives can also serve as primary care providers for men and women who need sexual or reproductive care and guidance.

-Certified nurse-midwives often work with pregnant women and women hoping to become pregnant.
-They help deliver babies and manage high-risk pregnancies, providing care during labor complications and emergencies, and are often present to assist physicians who perform cesarean births.
+Certified nurse midwives often work with pregnant women and women hoping to become pregnant.
+They help deliver babies and manage high risk pregnancies, providing care during labor complications and emergencies, and are often present to assist physicians who perform cesarean births.
 They offer care and guidance throughout the entire pregnancy process, including postpartum.

-Certified nurse-midwives are licensed health practitioners with prescriptive authority in all 50 states.
+Certified Nurse Midwives are licensed health practitioners with prescriptive authority in all 50 states.
 Each state has different regulations regarding online education and healthcare practitioners.
 Prospective students should visit our state by state overview and contact the relevant regulatory board in their state of residence before enrolling in UC Online.

-Once certified, nurse-midwives must maintain certification every five years by completing certification training modules, continuing education courses and paying annual fees.
-Alternatively, they can retake the certification exam and pay a five-year cumulative fee to maintain their certification.
+Once certified, nurse midwives must maintain certification every five years by completing certification training modules, continuing education courses and paying annual fees.
+Alternatively, they can retake the certification exam and pay a five year cumulative fee to maintain their certification.

 Each Master of Science in Nursing (MSN) program can be done in as little as two years.
 There are additional options available for several programs that allow students to take these programs at a slower pace.
 Although these options extend the length of the selected program, they often make it a more feasible option for the student.

-The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in four semesters, or one year and four months.
+The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in as little as four semesters, or one year and four months.
 The Post-Master’s Family Nurse Practitioner program has no set time frame due to the extremely customizable nature of the curriculum.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
-It is important to assess course load and financial aid to understand how to balance school and working.
+It is important to assess course load and financial aid to understand how to balance school and work.

 If possible, students may cut down on their work hours during a clinical portion of a program.

-If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have two skills intensives that take place on campus.
-The Post-Master’s Psychiatric-Mental Health Nurse Practitioner program has one onsite visit that occurs during the first semester.
+Most of our programs do not require onsite visits, but there is one exception.
+If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have 1 skills intensives that takes place on campus.

-© 2019 University of Cincinnati Online Copyright Information
+© 2024 University of Cincinnati Online Copyright Information